LalaIAm/cline-novelist/memory-bank/progress.md

    - ✅ Simplified mobile visualizations for relationship maps and timelines
    - Production implementation will need performance optimization for mobile devices

+7. **AI Integration**
+   - The OpenAI API has rate limits that may impact production usage
+   - GPT-4 latency (~18s) exceeds interactive feature targets (500ms)
+   - Token counting for context window management needs a more precise implementation
+   - Context handling for long-form content requires further implementation
+   - The tiered model approach requires user tier management in the database
+   - Caching system needs to be expanded with semantic similarity matching

 ## Evolution of Project Decisions

 ### Technical Stack Decisions